rksdna/swamp-m0/README.md

 #Swamp

 Cooperative multitasking operating system for Cortex-M0 **STM32F0xx** controllers.
-See *samples* directory to understand how to use the system.
+See *sample.c* to understand how to use the system and its modules.

 Building samples:
 ```